Kimon Georgiev: 1934 coup d'état

+Three terms as prime minister

 First Georgiev Cabinet

 Kimon Georgiev became prime minister on 19 May 1934, after the coup d'état.
-He served as Minister of Foreign Affairs and Religious Affairs (19-23 May 1934) and Minister of Justice (23 May 1934-22 January 1935) and temporarily served as Minister of War on 19 May 1934.
+He served as Minister of Foreign Affairs and Religious Affairs (19-23 May 1934) and Minister of Justice (23 May 1934 – 22 January 1935) and temporarily served as Minister of War on 19 May 1934.
+Kimon Georgiev led the new Cabinet, which was primarily made up of Zveno and Military League representatives.
+Although they denounced the coup, the other bourgeois parties and the non-fascist bourgeois parties accepted it.
+The BCP called it a fascist coup, but they were unable to put up a united front to fight it due to mistakes in secretarian doctrine.
+The coup's perpetrators said in their manifesto that a "national supra-party power" would be established.
+They abolished the Parliament, dissolved the IMRO, and restructured the governmental apparatus on a fascist basis.

 The government dissolved the National Assembly in its first days and the cabinet ruled by ordinance-laws signed by the tsar, invoking Article 47 of the Tarnovo Constitution.
 On 14 June political parties and trade unions were banned and their property was nationalised.
 Counties and municipalities were clustered, their self-government abolished and replaced by government-appointed officials.
 Stricter qualification criteria for teachers were introduced, dozens of schools were closed and over 2,000 teachers were left unemployed.
 A campaign was organized to replace the traditional names of many villages in the country with Bulgarian ones.
 Strict censorship was introduced and many printed publications were banned.
 In order to increase state revenues and subsidize agriculture, the government established state monopolies in the grain, alcohol, and tobacco trades, severely disrupting activity in these sectors.
 Up to 40% of debts that were difficult to service after the Great Depression were cancelled, the rest were rescheduled, and enforcement measures were limited.
 Several distressed private banks were consolidated and reactivated with state capital to form the Bulgarian Credit Bank.
 The two large state-owned banks were also merged into the Bulgarian Agricultural and Cooperative Bank.
 A Public Assistance Service was established under the Ministry of the Interior, financed by a special tax, and free treatment of the poor in public hospitals was introduced.
 On 4 September, a Decree-Law on the Safety of the State was issued, practically outlawing the IMRO and assigning the investigation of its activities to the military courts, the police and the army.
 Mass arrests of IMRO activists and confiscations of weapons and property began.
 Over the next two years, the Sofia Military Field Court dealt with dozens of cases of murders, kidnappings and racketeering committed by IMRO activists in southwestern Bulgaria.
 Numerous heavy sentences were handed down, including 21 death sentences against the organization's leader, Ivan Mihailov.